By Alexis Adams, MSc, PAg

 Seed Testing

 Testing seed is more difficult than plant material, as there is no commercial option for virus testing of seed.
-The only method for testing seed that is suspected or confirmed to be infected with the virus is to perform a bioassay.
+The only method for testing a seed that is suspected or confirmed to be infected with the virus is to perform a bioassay.
 This involves regrowing seed and assessing for virus symptomology.
-If the plants grown from the seed exhibit symptoms, the infected plant tissue can be sent to a laboratory for analysis and a decision on whether to use the seed can be made.
+If the plants grown from the seed exhibit symptoms, the infected plant tissue can be sent to a laboratory for analysis, and a decision on whether to use the seed can be made.
 Faba beans and peas will exhibit viral symptoms on seeds, whereas lentils or chickpeas may not.

 Management

 “Manage the vector, manage the virus” is the mantra for control of pulse viruses.
-Because other vectors such as leafhoppers or whiteflies are not prevalent in the Western Canadian pulse system, management of pea aphid populations is the focus for managing viruses in our region.
+Because other vectors, such as leafhoppers or whiteflies, are not prevalent in the Western Canadian pulse system, management of pea aphid populations is the focus for managing viruses in our region.
 Strategies for minimizing plant infection are also important for virus management.
 Many of these strategies provide benefits outside of controlling viruses and may already be employed on the farm.

 Strategies to Reduce Vector Populations